-Anal Pap smears are currently being evaluated for a possible role as screening tests for anal cancer and pre-cancer.
-The procedure involves the sampling of cells from the anal canal and uses the same technique as successfully performed in cervical cancer screening.
+Anal Pap smears are currently being evaluated for a possible role as screening tests for anal pre-cancer.
+The procedure involves the sampling of cells from the anal canal and uses similar technique to those used in cervical cancer screening.

 How is it collected?

 You will first be asked to take down your lower garments, before lying on your left side.
-The sample will then be collected by inserting a moistened swab 5cm into the anal canal and firmly rotating it for 1 minute.
-The material from this swab is then sent to the laboratory for analysis.
+The sample will then be collected by inserting a moistened swab 5cm into the anal canal and firmly rotating it for about 1 minute.
+The material from this swab is then mixed with solution in the container and sent to the laboratory for analysis.

 Are there any side effects?

 The procedure may be a little uncomfortable.
 There may be some minor bleeding immediately afterwards, particularly for those with pre-existing lesions of the anal canal, such as anal warts.
 It is possible that you will notice a small amount of blood in your first bowel motion following the procedure, but this should not persist.

 Results typically take two weeks to become available.

 The sensitivity of this test is quite low – in other words, it sometimes misses cases of HSIL and cancer.
 Also, on occasions, the result may be misleading.
 For these reasons, it is only currently performed in specialist centres, and you must discuss the meaning of your result carefully with your specialist.